Variety Is The Spice Of Life For A Reason

 The picture is split in two with the top image being of a group of people from different ethnic groups and gender standing arm in arm in a line.
 The bottom image being of a group of women of different ethnic groups walking through a city.
 The two images are separated by the article title - Variety Is The Spice Of Life For A Reason

 But what works for exercise and minor acts of self-care isn’t the kind of variety I’m thinking of this time.
-Etkin and Mogilner (2016) conducted eight studies into ‘variety of activities’ and ‘time’ to determined how they interact to create happiness.
+Etkin and Mogilner (2016) conducted eight studies into ‘variety of activities’ and ‘time’ to determine how they interact to create happiness.
 The findings from these eight studies showed that time could play an important role in how variety gives us happiness.
 Doing something different for an hour could decrease happiness, whereas doing something different for a day would increase happiness.
-The reason that filling short periods of time doesn’t always create happiness is because it’s harder to keep coming up with activities to do to occupy your time.
+The reason that filling short periods of time doesn’t always create happiness is that it’s harder to keep coming up with activities to do to occupy your time.

-Plus, a study by Pettigrew et al. (2019) which used 189 middle aged participants (average age was 56.6 years-old) to see how engagement in lifestyle activities affected cognitive decline, found that engagement with lifestyle activities could slow cognitive decline and thus work as a buffer for Alzheimer’s disease.
+Plus, a study by Pettigrew et al. (2019) which used 189 middle-aged participants (average age was 56.6 years old) to see how engagement in lifestyle activities affected cognitive decline, found that engagement with lifestyle activities could slow cognitive decline and thus work as a buffer for Alzheimer’s disease.
 And the best way to keep cognitive decline away is to keep your activities diverse.

 Advertisements